TKJElectronics/Balanduino/README.md

 Source: <https://github.com/TKJElectronics/BalanduinoAndroidApp>

-Or by using the Processing application: <https://github.com/TKJElectronics/BalanduinoProcessingApp>.
+You can also use your Windows, Mac or Linux based computer by using the following Processing application: <https://github.com/TKJElectronics/BalanduinoProcessingApp>.

 # Video presentation